cnunciato/fun-with-jenkins/README.md

 ## Converting a Jenkinsfile to a Buildkite pipeline 🪁

 The `.buildkite` folder contains a Node.js script that reads the `Jenkinsfile` in the root of this repo, passes it to a Jenkins server (specifically to the [`pipeline-model-converter`](https://chatgpt.com/share/681d35bd-7d10-8012-bb62-56e7b66c1acb) endpoint), and transforms the JSON returned by that endpoint into a Buildkite pipeline definition.
-For example, given the following `Jenkinsfile`:
+Given the following `Jenkinsfile`, for example:

 ```groovy
 pipeline {